Question: I just found out that my identity was stolen. What are my rights as a consumer?

 Answer: You have more protection than you think.
 The Fair and Accurate Credit Transactions Act (FACTA) gives consumers some powerful tools to combat identity theft.
 You need to act quickly to stop creditors from getting misinformation that can damage your reputation.

 One of your providers—a bank, credit union, insurer, financial planner or attorney—may already offer you excellent identity theft coverage.
 You just may not be aware of it.
 Give your providers a call.
 If they do offer identity theft protection, don’t stop there.
 Get the name of the identity theft services company and call them up.
 Don’t be afraid to ask lots of questions.
-Use the Consumer Federation of America’s best practices recommendations and these tips from Identity Theft 911's CEO as your guide.
+Use the Consumer Federation of America’s best practices recommendations and these tips from IDT911's CEO as your guide.
 Be proactive—don’t wait to become a victim of identity theft before finding a company you’re comfortable with.

 If you believe you are a victim of identity theft, you have the right to: